 The path of the horse can be defined as the process or personal journey towards achieving your highest potential through lifelong relationship-based interactions with one or many consistent horses (preferably your own).

 If I were to fit the path of the horse under the umbrella of one of the 4 main yogic paths, I would undoubtedly find aspects that could be categorized under all of them, yet not one specifically.
 “All paths are like branches of the same river” (Swami Savananda), so I am letting the path of the horse stand on its own.

-As the horse whisperer Klaus Ferdinand Hempfling goes on to explain, connecting with the horse on an intimate level is not for the faint of heart.
-It will bring out the best in you but also the darkest and unresolved.
-It will test you to very core, and make you reassess everything you know to be true.
-Horses reflect back to us our true nature whether we are ready to see ourselves or not.
-Many abandon the process before they can skim the surface of the rewards.
-It is believed that those who do find it within themselves to persevere may actually have a karmic link to the horse, and the discomfort, which inevitably surfaces for all at some point, is familiar enough to continue the work.
+As the horse whisperer, Klaus Ferdinand Hempfling, explains, connecting with the horse on an intimate level is not for the faint of heart.
+It will bring out the best in you but also the darkest and most unresolved.
+It will test you to the very core and make you reassess everything you know to be true.
+Horses reflect our true nature, whether we are ready to see ourselves or not.
+Many need to work on the process before they can skim the surface of the rewards.
+Those who do find it within themselves to persevere may actually have a karmic link to the horse, and the discomfort, which inevitably surfaces for all at some point, is familiar enough to continue the work.